 There are many ways to donate to Fossil Rim.
-Money is the obvious route, but consider donations in kind, become a volunteer or donate a cell phone or an item from our wish lists.
+Money is the obvious route, but consider donations in kind, become a volunteer or an item from our wish lists.
 One of the easiest donation options is a marketing donation…tell a friend!

 You are invited to share in our mission